CoolPluginsTeam/translate-words/readme.txt

 3. Search for "Linguator".
 4. Click Install and then Activate the plugin.

 That's it!
-Linguator – Multilingual AI Translation is now installed and activated.
+Linguator AI – Automatic Translation & Multilingual Sites is now installed and activated.
 You can start translating your website automatically using the power of AI.

 **Language Configuration**